- Last Updated

 - Finally, we use a whole range of interventions that are “cognitive-behavioural” – so teach new ways of thinking, how to let go of thoughts, how to relax, how to calm down, how to problem solve, how to approach scary things, how to be assertive etc. AND we add hypnosis to all of that to make it twice as powerful.

-We don’t “access the unconscious to free the hidden block”.
+We don't use hypnosis to “access the unconscious to free the hidden block” – that is NOT a cognitive behavioural technique.

 And when we say that Hypno-CBT® method is “integrative” – we also mean in three ways: